-EPL odds are courtesy of Caesars Sportsbook and current as of Thursday, April 7, as of 6 p.m.
+EPL relegation odds are courtesy of DraftKings Sportsbook and current as of Friday, March 24, at 2 p.m.
 ET.

-While it doesn’t have a 100% track record, the magic number for staving off relegation is typically 40 points over 38 games.
+While it doesn’t have a 100% track record, the magic number for staving off relegation is typically 40 points from 38 games.

 Premier League Relegation Predictions

-- Want to check out the contenders to win the Premier League?
-Read about the clubs in contention and the EPL Winner Odds.
+- Want to read about the contenders to win the Premier League?
+Check out our EPL Winner Odds & Predictions.

 Premier League Relegation Sleepers